-The camp proclaimed itself as a dry area and in the middle of the garden lay a giant fire circle with an Aboriginal flag and a sculpture of the word “sovereignty” all looking out across the lake.
-More than the tent, it was this “sacred fire” of sovereignty that gave the embassy an imposing air of permanence.
-The use of the word embassy gives it a stateliness that is contested by the Australian Government, but not to the point of seeking its removal.
-There was no sign of any cops about to shut down a long-standing “occupy movement”.
-Nor was there seemingly any movement there to disoccupy.
-There was no sign of life that morning though presumably there were people asleep inside the tents.
-It was all peaceful and remarkably normal.
+The camp proclaimed itself as a dry area and in the middle of the garden lay a giant fire circle with an Aboriginal flag and a sculpture of the word “sovereignty” looking out across the lake.
+This “sacred fire” of sovereignty gives the embassy an imposing air of permanence.
+The word “embassy” gives it a stateliness contested by the Australian Government.
+There was no cops about to shut down a long-standing “occupy movement”.
+Nor was there any movement there to disoccupy.
+There was no sign of life that morning though perhaps people were asleep inside the tents.

-The tent began in 1972 in frustration at the McMahon Coalition Government’s refusal to recognise land rights.
-Hopes were high for Aboriginal land rights after winning the 1967 referendum to be counted at the ballot box.
-But five years later it was clear the Coalition was not about to disturb powerful interests.
-All McMahon would agree to was “general purpose leases” which would not affect existing land or mining titles.
-Most of the land titles were granted under common law “terra nullius” which assumed nobody lived on the land before the British granted title.
-The mining titles took precedence because, as McMahon said, they were “in the national interest”.
+The tent began in 1972 in frustration at the McMahon Government’s refusal to recognise land rights.
+Hopes were high for Aboriginal land rights after the 1967 referendum.
+But McMahon would only agree to general purpose leases” which would not affect existing land or mining titles.
+Most land titles were granted under common law “terra nullius” which assumed nobody owned the land before the British granted title.
+The mining titles took precedence because they were “in the national interest”.

 One of the embassy founders, Gary Foley, said McMahon’s laws made Aborigines “aliens in their own land”.
-Like other aliens they needed an embassy which meant it had to be in Canberra.
-The notion of the ramshackle embassy as an “eyesore” has been central to its validity since the start.
+As aliens they needed an embassy in Canberra.
+Its status as an “eyesore” has been central to its validity since the start.
 As John Newfong said in 1972: “If people think this is an eyesore, well it is the way it is on Government settlements.”
 Aboriginal policy was an eyesore that needed to stay in the public eye.
-Governments tried to remove the embassy by use of police force, invoking territory ordinances and planning guidelines, direct negotiation and simply turning a blind eye with the hope that the embassy would fizzle out.
+Governments tried to remove the embassy by force, then by invoking territory ordinances and planning guidelines, or by direct negotiation and finally by turning a blind eye hoping the embassy would fizzle out.
 None worked.
-In tandem with another symbol invented the same year – the black, red and yellow flag – the black power activists’ tent reminded white Australia it was built on shaky foundations.
+With another symbol invented the same year – the black, red and yellow flag – the black power activists’ tent reminded white Australia it was built on shaky foundations.

-Ever since 1972, the embassy has only occasional impinged on wider conscience.
-Paul Kelly’s monumental The March of Patriots covered the Keating and Howard eras in great detail but made no mention of the embassy, even though the embassy became permanent just after the elevation of Keating as PM.
-Aboriginal affairs were a telling difference between Keating and Howard and deeply affected their tenure as prime ministers.
-Yet there were similarities too.
-Both men were affronted by the notion there was “another Australia” outside their jurisdiction though neither was foolish enough to raise in public the notion the “ambassadors” should be removed.
+The embassy only occasional impinged on wider conscience.
+Paul Kelly’s The March of Patriots covered the Keating and Howard eras in great detail but made no mention of the embassy, even though it became permanent after the elevation of Keating as PM.
+Aboriginal affairs was a telling difference between Keating and Howard and deeply affected their tenure as prime ministers.
+Yet both men were affronted by the notion there was “another Australia” outside their jurisdiction though neither was foolish enough to remove the “ambassadors”.

-It was not politicians but judges who changed the law during Keating and Howard’s time.
-The Mabo and Wik judgements ended the fiction of terra nullius and helped forge a proper agreement over native title.
-200 years of wrong could not be righted but some compensation was needed.
-Keating offered an apology in his 1994 Redfern speech but was hamstrung by his own side (corrupt WA Labor Premier Brian Burke had killed Bob Hawke’s Land Rights proposal in the 1980s).
-Keating was voted out in 1996, but not before getting a Mabo agreement through parliament over the objection of the Coalition.
+It was not politicians but judges who changed the law.
+The Mabo and Wik judgements ended the fiction of terra nullius and helped forge an agreement over native title.
+Two hundred years could not be righted but compensation was needed.
+Keating offered an apology in his 1994 Redfern speech but was hamstrung by his own side (corrupt WA Labor Premier Brian Burke killed Bob Hawke’s land rights proposal in the 1980s).
+Keating was voted out in 1996, but not before getting a Mabo agreement through parliament.

-Howard inherited Keating’s Stolen Generation Report that documented the extent of Australian 20th century interference in Aboriginal affairs.
-Ever conscious of the power of symbols, Howard could not bring himself to apologise.
-His later NT intervention was paternalism writ large masked under a pretence of preventing sexual violence.
-Despite the scale of the response (which the Rudd and Gillard Labor governments have been unable to undo), there was never a sense they were dealing with equal partners.
+Howard inherited Keating’s Stolen Generation Report documenting 20th century interference in Aboriginal affairs.
+Howard could not bring himself to apologise.
+His NT intervention was large-scale paternalism under a pretense of preventing sexual violence.
+Despite the scale of the response (which the Rudd and Gillard Labor governments have kept), there was never a sense they were dealing with equal partners.
 The prospect of a treaty similar to Canada and New Zealand seems as remote as ever.

+The embassy celebrated two anniversaries last week.
+The embassy has existed intermittently since Australia Day 1972 and permanently since Australia Day 1992.
 The howls of protest that accompanied Tony Abbott’s claim the embassy’s time may be over, reflect a deeper concern that as Prime Minister he would not advance Aboriginal interests.
-He might also, despite the denials, be prepared to use his power to shut it down “occupy-style” using the media-generated confected rage against the “riot” that apparently caused the prime minister to lose to trip over and lose a shoe.
+He might also use his power to shut it down using the media-generated confected rage against the “riot” that apparently caused the prime minister to lose to trip over and lose a shoe.
 The Courier-Mail front page called it a “day of shame” without saying who should be ashamed.
 “Australia Day 2012 will be remembered for scenes of a terrified looking Ms Gillard being dragged away to safety,” the paper thundered.
-Whose fault was it?
-They didn’t say.

-They were protesting an answer Abbott gave in a doorstep earlier that day.
-Some journalist (unnamed in the press transcript) asked him: “Is the Tent Embassy still relevant or should it move?”.
-Abbott responded by saying he could understand why the embassy was established but a lot had changed for the better.
+They were protesting against an answer Abbott gave in a doorstep earlier that day.
+An unnamed journalist asked him: “Is the Tent Embassy still relevant or should it move?”
+Abbott said he could understand why the embassy was established but a lot had changed for the better.
 “We had the historic apology just a few years ago, one of the genuine achievements of Kevin Rudd as Prime Minister,” Abbott said.
 “We had the proposal which is currently for national consideration to recognise indigenous people in the Constitution.
 I think the indigenous people of Australia can be very proud of the respect in which they are held by every Australian and yes, I think a lot has changed since then and I think it probably is time to move on from that.”

-No one asked the obvious follow-up question: Did he mean moving the tent on?
-We don’t know because the media circus moved on to Albanese’s Hollywood faux pas and the embassy answer hung out there to dry.
-Gillard’s people were on to the political implications quickly.
+No one asked the follow-up question: Did he mean moving the tent on?
+Instead the media circus moved on to Albanese’s Hollywood faux pas and the embassy answer hung out to dry.
 The implied answer, Abbott might act as PM to “move on” the embassy, took little time to filter out.

-Gillard’s media adviser Tony Hodges told Unions ACT secretary Kim Sattler and Sattler told the demonstrators.
-When they got to the restaurant, there were unedifying scenes of Aborigines clashing with police but no evidence to suggest violence was intended on Abbott or Gillard.
+Gillard’s media adviser Tony Hodges told union secretary Kim Sattler and Sattler told the demonstrators.
+When they got to the restaurant, Aboriginal people clashed with police but no evidence suggested violence was intended on Abbott or Gillard.
 It was the mob violence that wasn’t.
 All they wanted was for both leaders to talk to them.
 The prime minister’s security detail took a different view.
-In this risk averse culture they took the view she should leave quickly.
-On camera Gillard accepts their advice and asked them whether they should also inform Abbott.
-She is then shown on camera letting Abbott know they were “in it together”.
+On camera Gillard accepts their advice to leave and asks them whether they should also inform Abbott.
+She is seen letting Abbott know they were “in it together”.

 Instead of confronting the protesters, the prime minister was dragged unceremoniously away.
-The footage of these shots showed the politicians, their security detail and news cameras.
+The footage showed the politicians, their security detail and news cameras.
 The protesters were well back.
-World media were entranced by the footage particularly the fairytale angle of the “lost shoe”.
-Behind her, Abbott was also ushered away quickly without any wardrobe malfunctions.
-Abbott walked away without injury but Gillard lost not only her shoe, but her dignity, her press officer, her backroom probity and the political high ground.
+World media were entranced particularly over the fairytale angle of the “lost shoe”.
+Abbott was also ushered away quickly without wardrobe malfunctions.
+Gillard lost not only her shoe, but her dignity, her press officer, her backroom probity and the political high ground.
 Abbott was able to say, “At the very least the Prime Minister should be offering an apology to everyone who was in that awards ceremony.”
-But he did not clarify what Gillard had to apologise for except perhaps for incompetent staff who did not think through the consequences of their actions.
+He did say what Gillard had to apologise for except perhaps for incompetent staff who did not think through their actions.
 Hodges paid the penalty and Abbott should stop playing put upon.
 He would have known fully what mischief his statement could cause on the Australia Day anniversary.

-Meanwhile the 40 year sovereignty battle associated with the embassy has been damned by association.
-Since the so-called “riot”, influential voices like Bob Carr, Warren Mundine and David Penberthy have called for its abolition.
-None have attracted the opprobrium of Abbott but perhaps they should have.
-The time has not yet come to fold up the tent.
+The sovereignty battle over the embassy has been damned by association.
+Since the so-called “riot”, influential voices like Bob Carr, Warren Mundine and David Penberthy have called for the embassy’s abolition.
+But the time has not yet come to fold up the tent.
 The eyesore has not been treated.
-Sorry day has come and gone but the justice of sovereignty is no nearer for this continent’s oldest and most misunderstood inhabitants.
-Until it happens, they will remain aliens in their own land.
+Sorry day has come and gone but the justice of sovereignty is no nearer for Australia’s oldest and most misunderstood inhabitants.
+Until it happens, they remain aliens in their own land.